Infosim/advanced_weathermap_handling/README.md

 If there are two objects from the respective domain (one on each server) whose tag values are equal on all these tag categories, then this script assumes these objects as equal and replaces the references to the first objects with references to the second object.

+## Download
+This script fetches all available Weather Maps from a specified StableNet server via REST API.
+Afterwards they are saved to the local file system.
+The user is able to specify the destination directory during script execution.

 ## Statistics
 This script automatically adds statistics to Weather Map nodes and links when given certain parameters as input over a CSV file.